Raschka-research-group/hotspotter/README.md

 <br>
 <br>

-You can run the hotspotter with 4 different classification models
+You can run the hotspotter with 2 different classification models

+### 1) Hotspotter trained on structural features

-1. `mlp-allfeatures.joblib`: the multilayer perceptron trained with the best hyperparameter settings on the training set and as evaluated in the research paper.
-This Model requires the feature columns  "avg bond number", "Hbond", "residue", "Hphob", "consurf", "B' side chain", "secondary structure",  "asa".
+`mlp-allfeatures.joblib`: the multilayer perceptron trained with the best hyperparameter settings on the training set and as evaluated in the research paper.
+This model requires the feature columns  "avg bond number", "Hbond", "residue", "Hphob", "consurf", "B' side chain", "secondary structure",  "asa".
 See the   [[hotspotter/TestDataset.csv](hotspotter/TestDataset.csv)] file for details.

 Run as